Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: This option only applies if the system-installed MySQL version is lower than the oldest supported MySQL version for this package (8.0.20) and the `version` option is not defined.
 If set to `true`, this package will use the latest version of MySQL instead of the system-installed version.
 If `false`, the package will throw an error.

+- `downloadRetries: number`

+Required: No

+Default: 3

+Description: The number of times to try to download a MySQL binary before giving up and rejecting the `createDB()` promise.

 ***
 ### :warning: Internal Options :warning: